mmu-webdesign/Level4-web-term-1/HTML/html01/05-lists.md

 <!-- div class="exercise" -->
 ## Exercise 5

-Creating an ordered and unordered list - There is no getting around it.
+Creating an ordered and unordered list - there is no getting around it.
 To get used to the syntax for lists, you've got to do them.
 We will leave out the Description Term element as this is less common.

 > Open the `html5` folder.